 - 2 tbsp oil

 - Butchers Twine or Abaca Strings

 - In a large deep pot, boil the pork for about 5 mins with onions, stalks of green onions, garlic, bay leaves, dried basil leaves, dried oregano leaves, peppercorns and salt.
 Turn off heat after and let it cool.

 - Invert the pork belly and boil the other side, (the uncooked part).
 Just let it boil again for about 5 mins.
 Don’t cook too long, our goal is just to let the meat absorb all the aroma and flavors.

 (Be careful not to tarnish the skin while boiling and when inverting).

-12.)
-Once it becomes reddish and golden brown, and you think you got the perfect crispy skin.
-(If you want it really really crispy, patagalin mo pa sa oven.. the longer it cooks the longer it becomes crispy outside).
+- Once it becomes reddish and golden brown, and you think you got the perfect crispy skin.
+(If you want it really really crispy, patagalin mo pa sa oven.. the longer it cooks the longer it becomes crispy outside and just lower the oven heat).
 Then, take it out of the oven and transfer into a serving platter.

 Recipe photos used in this recipe are © Copyright to Mama’s Guide Recipes.
 All Rights Reserved.